Can Menopause Cause Weight Loss?

 Treatment – A healthy diet can be very beneficial in boosting mood levels, especially if it includes foods that are rich in magnesium.
 Try and get some physical activity every day as exercise releases endorphins or “feel good” hormones and can significantly help in bringing down your stress levels.

 In case you feel your mood swings are too severe or indicative of a more serious condition, such as depression, it is very important to seek professional intervention.
 Consult your doctor for advice; he will discuss the possibility of various treatments with you, such as antidepressants which can help ease your symptoms.

-Note: Always seek the guidance of your doctor first and never start taking antidepressant drugs on your own, for you may be unaware of the serious side effects they could have on your health.
+Note: Always seek the guidance of your doctor before taking antidepressant drugs for you may be unaware of the serious side effects they could have on your health.

 References [ + ]

 |1.||↑||Shimokata, Hiroshi, Denis C. Muller, Jerome L. Fleg, John Sorkin, Andrzej W. Ziemba, and Reubin Andres.
 “Age as independent determinant of glucose tolerance.”
 Diabetes 40, no. 1 (1991): 44-51.|

 |2.||↑||2.
 Classification and Diagnosis of Diabetes.
 American Diabetes Association.|

 Disclaimer: The content is purely informative and educational in nature and should not be construed as medical advice.
 Please use the content only in consultation with an appropriate certified medical or healthcare professional.